FedFACT: A Provable Framework for Controllable Group-Fairness Calibration in Federated Learning

 \section{Abstract}

-With emerging application of Federated Learning (FL) in decision-making scenarios, it is imperative to regulate model fairness to prevent disparities across sensitive groups (e.g., female, male).
+With the emerging application of Federated Learning (FL) in decision-making scenarios, it is imperative to regulate model fairness to prevent disparities across sensitive groups (e.g., female, male).
 Current research predominantly focuses on two concepts of group fairness within FL: \textit{Global Fairness} (overall model disparity across all clients) and \textit{Local Fairness} (the disparity within each client).
-However, the non-decomposable, non-differentiable nature of fairness criteria pose two fundamental, unresolved challenges for fair FL: (i) \textit{Harmonizing global and local fairness in multi-class classification}; (ii) \textit{Enabling a controllable, optimal accuracy-fairness trade-off}.
-To tackle the aforementioned challenges, we propose a novel controllable federated group-fairness calibration framework, named~\M. \M~identifies the Bayes-optimal classifiers under both global and local fairness constraints in multi-class case, yielding models with minimal performance decline while guaranteeing fairness.
-To effectively realize an adjustable, optimal accuracy-fairness balance, we derive specific characterizations of the Bayes-optimal fair classifiers for reformulating fair FL as personalized cost-sensitive learning problem for in-processing, and bi-level optimization for post-processing.
+However, the non-decomposable, non-differentiable nature of fairness criteria poses two fundamental, unresolved challenges for fair FL: (i) \textit{Harmonizing global and local fairness, especially in multi-class setting}; (ii) \textit{Enabling a controllable, optimal accuracy-fairness trade-off}.
+To tackle these challenges, we propose a novel controllable federated group-fairness calibration framework, named~\M. \M~identifies the Bayes-optimal classifiers under both global and local fairness constraints, yielding models with minimal performance decline while guaranteeing fairness.
+Building on the characterization of the optimal fair classifiers, we reformulate fair federated learning as a personalized cost-sensitive learning problem for in-processing and a bi-level optimization for post-processing.
 Theoretically, we provide convergence and generalization guarantees for~\M~to approach the near-optimal accuracy under given fairness levels.
 Extensive experiments on multiple datasets across various data heterogeneity demonstrate that \M~consistently outperforms baselines in balancing accuracy and global-local fairness.